bevyengine/rfcs/rfcs/41-ui-navigation.md

 some focusables can "lock" the UI, preventing all other form of interactions.
 Another system will be in charge of unlocking the UI by sending a `NavRequest::Free`.

+This may be better served by keeping the `FocusPolicy` component, in situations where a global lock prevents other uses.

 ## Prior art